 BRT combines dedicated bus lanes, traffic signal management that prioritizes BRT buses and boarding systems to decrease travel times for commuters.
 On a BRT system, riders save more than eight minutes per day on travel time in this corridor.

 - BRT Only Lanes separate buses from other vehicles, resulting in faster, more efficient transportation.

 - Traffic Signal Priority systems hold green lights longer for approaching BRT vehicles.

 - High Capacity, Specialized Vehicles feature onboard Wifi and comfortable seating.

 - Enhanced Transit Stations feature covered seating, pre-pay ticket machines, improved pedestrian crossings, cyclist access and real-time schedule information.

 - Reduced Environmental Pollution for cleaner air quality.

-By upgrading traditional buses to BRT vehicles that operate primarily in dedicated lanes along the corridor, enhancing stations and optimizing service schedules, the Town will expand capacity, meet future demand for service along the corridor and support the town’s environmental and sustainability priorities.
+By upgrading traditional buses to BRT vehicles that operate primarily in dedicated lanes along the corridor, enhancing stations and optimizing service schedules, the Town will meet future demand for service along the corridor and support the town’s environmental and sustainability priorities.

 The results of the study outlined the key priorities for improving transit along the corridor.